-- 1. All use of technology must be in support of and consistent with the purpose of the school district.
+- 1. Students and parents are required to sign the Benzie County Central Schools internet registration contract given to your student separate from this handbook. - All use of technology must be in support of and consistent with the purpose of the school district.
 It is the student's responsibility to keep all obscene material, inappropriate files, and personal software off school district technology.
-All students should use language appropriate for school situations as indicated by school codes of conduct. - 2.
-Each student shall accept the responsibility for the preservation and care of technology to include the respect for another individual's work, files, and programs and to ensure that his or her food and drink are kept away from all equipment. - 3.
+All students should use language appropriate for school situations as indicated by school codes of conduct. - 3.
+Each student shall accept the responsibility for the preservation and care of technology to include the respect for another individual's work, files, and programs and to ensure that his or her food and drink are kept away from all equipment. - 4.
 It is the student's responsibility to make sure no equipment or software is destroyed, modified, or abused in any way.
 This, of course, includes operating systems.
 Since unofficial tampering and exploration of a computer operating system can disrupt the operation of one or more school computers, such exploration is not allowed.
-It is also the user's responsibility to obtain proper authorization prior to the addition, removal, or relocation of any software, batch files, or equipment. - 4.
+It is also the user's responsibility to obtain proper authorization prior to the addition, removal, or relocation of any software, batch files, or equipment. - 5.
 Students shall not intentionally seek information on, obtain copies of, or modify files, other data, or passwords belonging to other users, or disrespect other users on the school computers.
-Students shall not disrupt other users by broadcasting or sending messages to others. - 5.
+Students shall not disrupt other users by broadcasting or sending messages to others. - 6.
 Students should keep files to a minimum, deleting files that are no longer necessary.
-Unnecessary files take up limited network storage. - 6.
+Unnecessary files take up limited network storage. - 7.
 Students will be held accountable for any attempts at knowingly installing and/or running a computer virus.
-Students will also be held accountable for any computer viruses that they have personally written and/or introduced. - 7.
-Any circumventing of our security systems is a violation and will result in loss of computer privileges. - 8.
-The consequences of failing to adhere to the Technology Code of Conduct are defined in the student handbook.
-The standard consequences for vandalism, insubordination, and other misbehavior apply.
-The following are specific consequences that apply only to the misuse of technology.
+Students will also be held accountable for any computer viruses that they have personally written and/or introduced. - 8.
+Students may be required to make full financial restitution for damages. - 9.
+Any circumventing of our security systems is a violation and will result in loss of computer privileges.